quyendinh096/Computer-Vision-Portfolio/Module2_Cameras_and_Sensors/README.md

 - **RGB Cameras**
   - Capture full-color images; used for object detection, facial recognition, and traffic monitoring.
+  - Commonly used for full-color image capture.

 - **Depth Cameras**
   - Generate 3D maps by measuring distances; used in gesture recognition, robotics, and augmented reality.
+  - Provide 3D mapping of environments.

 - **Thermal Cameras**
   - Capture heat emitted by objects; useful in complete darkness and challenging weather conditions.
+  - Detect heat for applications like surveillance.

 - **Stereo Cameras**
   - Use two or more cameras to capture 3D images; employed in autonomous vehicles and mapping.